How to Make a Dragon Pinata

 The basic Shape of the dragon is complete.
 Now cover the whole things with paper towels soaked in plaster of paris or paper mache.
 Leave a small section at the top so you can add the candy later on.
 And make sure you do lots of extra strips around the tail and the neck where they connect to the balloon.
 You don't want them falling off when you pop the balloon.

 Paper mache is easy to make.
-It is just two parts water with one part flour.
-And mix it to get a nice gluey consistency.
+It is just two parts water with two parts flour (Equal amounts of water and flour, and add some salt.
+I usually mix two cups of flour, two cups of water and 1 tablespoon of salt as a preservative) And mix it to get a nice gluey consistency.
 You would then soak paper towels in it and apply them to the shell to get a nice solid shell.

 Plaster of Paris: This is the method I am using for this tutorial because I have some plaster of paris on hand (it cost me 2.49 for a big bucket so its pretty cheap.
 You simply mix the plaster of paris as recommended on the container then soak strips of paper towels in it and apply to the pinata you are making.
 Note: that Plaster of Paris is not for children to do alone.
 Follow all safety instructions that come with it and use safety gloves and glasses..